LOCATE: Self-supervised Object Discovery via Flow-guided Graph-cut and Bootstrapped Self-training: Experiments and Results

 \subsection{Transferability}

-\textbf{In-the-wild foreground detection in images.} We test the efficacy of our approach by employing the pre-trained segmentation network from Sec.~\ref{exp:img_sal_obj_seg} on in-the-wild images downloaded from the internet.
-The qualitative results are shown in Fig.~\ref{fig:locate_image_qual}.
-Our model is able to segment foreground object(s) in all the challenging scenarios, demonstrating high transferability.
-More results are provided in the appendix~(Sec.~\ref{sec:appendix}).
+\textbf{In-the-wild foreground detection in images.} We conduct a transferability study of our approach on in-the-wild images.
+We collect a set of random images downloaded from the internet, and evaluate the pre-trained segmentation network from Sec.~\ref{exp:img_sal_obj_seg} to detect foreground object(s) in these images.
+The qualitative results are shown in Fig.~\ref{fig:locate_image_qual} -- under the heading ``In-the-wild images".
+Our model is able to segment foreground object(s) in all the challenging scenarios, demonstrating high transferability to unseen domains.
+Additional results are provided in the supplementary.

-\textbf{Zero-shot evaluation on unseen videos.} We show in Table~\ref{tab:zero_shot_eval} that a segmentation network trained only on the DAVIS16 dataset is equally effective on the unseen videos of SegTrackv2 and FBMS59 datasets.
-It also indicates that the model is not overfitting to video frames of the DAVIS16 dataset because of iterative self-training.
+\textbf{Zero-shot evaluation on unseen videos.} During iterative self-training (Sec.~\ref{sec:bootstrapped_self_training}), we train the segmentation network from scratch in each round to ensure that the model does not overfit to video frames/images of the training dataset.
+We evaluate the transferability of such a network by first training it on some (video) dataset, and then testing it on another (video) dataset.
+Empirically, we train $g_{\theta}$ on the DAVIS16 dataset, and evalute it on SegTrackv2 and FBMS59 datasets in a zero-shot manner.
+We find that the network is equally effective on the unseen videos of test datasets.
+Further, the mean-IoU scores reported in Table~\ref{tab:zero_shot_eval} indicate that our bootstrapped self-training procedure does not deteriorate the transferability of the segmentation network.